brainbuz/Vote-Count/md/README.md

 # Call for Contributions

 This project needs contributions from Programmers and Mathematicians.
 Review and citations from Mathematicians are urgently requested, because in addition to being a Tool-set for implementing vote counting this documentation will for many also be the manual.
 From coders there is a lot of help that could be given: any well known method could use a write up if it is easy to implement with the toolkit (see Benham) or a code submission if it is not.
 Currently Tiedeman, SSD, and Kemmeny-Young are unimplemented.
-In addition support for Range Ballots will require significant effort.

 # Advice, Recommendations, Opinion